Fleker/Gltn/_nightlies/docs/docs/04_Themes/00_Theme_API.md

 Themes alter the look and feel of the editor, but they should not alter the actual content on-screen.
 A theme makes the editor look fresh and new while giving the user a consistent user experience.
+//TODO Explain better colors
+//TODO Enum
+//TODO Reference

+What is a theme?
+It is a collection of attributes that alter the look of the editor without altering the actual content on-screen.
+This gives the Gltn Editor a fresh look that may be modern while at the same time giving users a consistent user experience.
+How is a theme written?
+It is a collection of colors, standardized, that developers can use in their plugins for a consistent color palette across all plugins and devices.
+A theme developer can make up their own set of colors and the user's editor should accurately refect that theme.
+In addition to colors, developers may also give general CSS commands and run Javascript.
+If a developer may also create a settings menu for users to have even more customization.

 ### Installing
 Themes may be installed manually from a console.